Skip to content

 Jason Stolz CLTC, CRPC

 Are disability insurance payments taxable?
-The answer depends entirely on how the policy premiums were paid.
-Disability insurance is designed to replace lost income if an illness or injury prevents you from working, but the tax treatment of those payments can vary widely.
-Understanding how the IRS views disability benefits helps ensure you know exactly what to expect if you ever need to rely on your coverage.
+The answer usually comes down to one simple detail: how the premiums were paid.
+Disability insurance is designed to replace lost income if an injury or illness prevents you from working, but the tax treatment of those payments depends on whether premiums were paid with after-tax dollars, pre-tax payroll deductions, or by an employer.
+If you don’t know how your premiums are being handled today, you may not know what your after-tax “take-home” benefit would be if you ever needed to file a claim.

 When Disability Insurance Benefits Are Not Taxable